The following faculty policies help to guide and ensure excellence in our Maranatha Online courses.

 Maranatha hires only faculty members who have a clear testimony of placing their faith in the Lord Jesus Christ and who are exemplary members in good standing of a fundamental Baptistic church.
 Exemplary members meet pastoral expectations related to involvement in Christian service at their local church.

 Online faculty are expected to follow the personal life standards (i.e. dress, music, Bible versions) of the church they attend.
-While teaching an online course, though, faculty should use biblical discernment in discussing topics or activities that are restricted for students (see the Student Life Handbook ).
-Students who are 100% online will also be under the authority of their local church.
+While teaching an online course, faculty should use biblical discernment in discussing topics or activities that are restricted for students (see the Student Life Handbook).
+Students who are 100% online are also under the authority of their local church.
 Faculty recognize that the classes will have various standards represented.
-Faculty members need to monitor students as to the appropriate level of language (Foul and inappropriate language will not be permitted under any circumstance.)
-Online faculty visiting campus are asked to follow campus dress guidelines.

 - Because online teaching is much more of a one-on-one teaching experience, the pay scale reflects this variable workload.
 Try our salary calculator.